AdaCore/spark2014/lrm/source/introduction.rst

 #.
 Trevor needs to check the requirements in relation to renaming.

 #.
-Remove duplicate requirements.

-#.
 Need to mention somewhere about being able to state volatile and mode characteristics
    for visible variables.

 #.
 Put the Tobe Allocated reqts into the correct place.

-#.
-Make sure all generic requirements from the scratch file are added in, making sure there is one
-   relating to being able to provide abstraction.**

 #.
 Add a generic requirement relating to simplicity: this will allow us to do things like
    state that names don't appear more than once in a given list, for example.